Best Clock Radio

 Our testers loved the many functions and features of this clock, finding it easy to use while looking sleek and modern at the same time.
 Our only gripe was that we found the "alarm off" button to be very small and hard to find when blindly and groggily reaching over to it in the morning.
-This clock radio is also on the pricey side, but with its smart features and elegant design, is definitely worth a few extra dollars.
+This clock radio is also on the pricey side, but it is definitely worth a few extra dollars with its smart features and elegant design.

 The Philips AJ3116M/37 Digital is one of the least expensive models we tested and also the most intuitive and easiest-to-use.
 Welcoming the break from the other instructions-heavy models, our testers only needed to take a quick glance at the manual before being able to easily set the time, two alarms, figure out how to choose the buzzer or FM radio for wake-up, and set the sleep timer function and choose up to 10 radio presets.

 Although a delightfully simple device, this clock radio is not the most high-tech model on the market.
 It has a tinny, low sound quality, and no other wake up alarms besides an awful buzzer or FM radio.
 There is also no USB port for phone charging and no ability to dim the LED display, which can disturb your sleep.
 It isn't as stylish as some of the other clock radios we tested, but for those who value function over form and desire a simple, no-frills alarm clock for a hard-to-beat price, this is definitely one of the best you can find.